tshirt-doge/starter-kit-api/README.md

 - Create separate API route files per resource/feature.
 Load all of them in `routes/api.php`
 - Follow and implement the [PHPDoc](https://docs.phpdoc.org/3.0/guide/guides/docblocks.html) style guide
 - Use `app\Exceptions\Handler.php` for centralized error handling

+## Note
+- All dates and timestamps are stored and compared in UTC timezone.
+Clients must convert their local dates to UTC before submitting to the API

 ## Authors
 - Jego Carlo Ramos (tshirt-doge)